Jenson Button believes the MP4-27 will be well suited to the Sakhir circuit while team-mate Lewis Hamilton is looking for his first win in Bahrain…

-For all the latest F1 odds on the Bahrain GP, round three of the 2013 F1 Championship, visit Sky Bet.
+For all the latest F1 odds on the first race of the season at the Sakhir circuit visit Sky Bet.